markcheret/footnotes/readme.txt

 2. Take a deep breath
 3. Donate whatever amount you think is appropriate here: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6Z6CZDW8PPBBJ
 4. Enjoy how you just made a bunch of young folks even more enthusiastic about developing useful stuff
+5. Now it's time to empty that glass in one go

 == Installation ==
 - Visit your WordPress Admin area